-Dylan was an invited speaker at the 2019 Alberta Media Production Industries Association (AMPIA) and Banff Centre for Arts and Creativity’s Story Studio panel on Cultural Diversity and Creative Storytelling, as well as an invited speaker at the 2020 Educators in VR International Summit where they presented on gender and sexual diversity in virtual reality.
+Dylan was an invited speaker for the NASA XR Community of Interest, the Canadian Centre for Mindful Habitats, the 2021 International Immersive Learning Research Network (iLRN) Conference, the 2019 Alberta Media Production Industries Association (AMPIA) and Banff Centre for Arts and Creativity’s Story Studio, and the 2020 Educators in VR International Summit.

-Dylan previously worked as an educational consultant in gender and sexuality for workplace and community settings, and in post-secondary student services for gender and sexual diversity, healthy relationships, and sexual health education.
-They hold a Master of Arts in Communication and Culture and a Bachelor of Arts in Women’s Studies.
+Dylan previously worked as an educational consultant in gender and sexuality for workplace and community settings and in post-secondary student services for gender and sexual diversity, healthy relationships, and sexual health education.
+They hold a Master of Arts in Communication and Culture and a Bachelor of Arts in Women’s Studies, in which they were also awarded the Governor General’s Silver Medallion in Women’s Studies.